StefanoGenettiUniTN/decentralised-certificate-management/README.md

 - E-agle smart contract
 - IPFS

-The **certificate smart contract** manages the certificates, represented as NFTs, uploaded/minted by the users or the leader.
+The **Certificate.sol smart contract** manages the certificates, represented as NFTs, uploaded/minted by the users.
-The **E-agle smart contract** manages the roles of the users.
+The **Eagle.sol smart contract** manages the roles of the users.
 **IPFS** is used to store the PDFs of the certificates and the metadata describing it.
-The files are pinned using Pinata.
+The files are pinned using [Pinata](https://www.pinata.cloud/).

 #### Web service
-Consists only of an **express** server which is used to interact with Pinata and MongoDB.
+Consists only of an [Express](https://expressjs.com/) server which is used to interact with Pinata and [MongoDB](https://www.mongodb.com/).

 <p align="center">
   <img alt="Architecture" height="800" src="https://github.com/StefanoGenettiUniTN/decentralised-certificate-management/assets/29599452/f3649cc4-02b0-4d6e-bf2c-58306f0a04c4">